TJTheDev/Software-Security-Testing-D385/Pre-Assessment/21PrivilegeEscalationAPI.md

 ## What is the best way to ensure the API is protected against privilege escalation?

-A. Implement resource and field-level access control  (CORRECT)
+A. Implement resource and field-level access control

 B. Ensure incoming requests are rate limited